ten7/handbook.ten7.com/020-who-we-are.md

 ---
-title: 'Who we are'
+title: 'Who We Are'
 ---

-# Who we are
-TEN7 is a full-service interactive strategy and web development firm focusing on Drupal.
+[TEN7](https://ten7.com/) is a full-service interactive strategy and web development firm focusing on Drupal.
 We create and care for Drupal-powered websites.
 But we are so much more than that!
 TEN7 is a team of hard-working, brilliant, kind individuals who wake up each morning striving to do our best.

 We ask for help, we ask questions and we challenge each other.